Note on rare $Z$-boson decays to double heavy quarkonia: Contributions to from the virtual photon exchange

 We have updated the analysis of the leading-order QCD contributions to $Z\to VV$ decays.
 One may argue that the next-to-leading order QCD corrections could be important.
 This is of course interesting but not the main purpose of the present paper.
-It will be shown below that there are some other diagrams, as displayed in Figure 2, which could lead to significant contributions to these transitions.
+As pointed out in Introduction, the diagrams in Figure 2 could also lead to significant contributions to these transitions.
 Thus the $Z$-boson decays into double vector heavy quarkonia could also occur via $Z\to V \gamma^*$, with the virtual photon transforming into $V$.
 Similar mechanism has been studied in rare Higgs and other $Z$-boson decays like $h\to \gamma V$ \cite{BPSV13}, $h\to Z V$ \cite{Gao}, $h\to VV$ \cite{GG22}, and $Z\to J/\Psi \ell^+\ell^-$ \cite{Zpsill} processes.